cqse/teamscale-client-gradle/README.md

 ### Project directory

 The default project directory is `projects`.
-This can be customized by specifying `localSettings.rootDirName` in `settings.local.gradle` (copy this file from `samples/custom-projects-dir` to the root directory).
+This can be customized by specifying `projectsDirName` in `gradle.properties` (or `settings.local.gradle`, copy one of the files from `samples/custom-projects-dir` to the root directory).

 The project directory is searched for gradle files to build a gradle hierarchical project structure with default Gradle config inheritance and injection.
 The rules are as follows: